Placeholder

 Creating and updating data in one location, but displaying it in many, has the following advantages:

-• Less editing time is necessary, fewer mistakes are likely, therefore consistency should be higher.
+• Less editing time is necessary, fewer mistakes are likely, therefore providing higher consistency.

-• Centralizing any explanatory or guidance material should contribute to better quality data.
+• Centralizing any explanatory or guidance material contributes to better quality data.

 In the user interface, the icon represents placeholders.